The Bigger Artist

 The Bigger Artist is the debut studio album by American rapper A Boogie wit da Hoodie.
 It was released on September 29, 2017, by Highbridge and Atlantic Records, serving as the second commercial release with Atlantic.
 The album features guest appearances from Chris Brown, Trey Songz, Kodak Black, 21 Savage, PnB Rock, YoungBoy Never Broke Again, Robin Thicke and Don Q. Meanwhile, production comes from Metro Boomin, DJ Mustard, Murda Beatz, and Cardo, among others.
+The album received widespread acclaim from critics, who praised A Boogie's ability to blend melody with introspective lyricism.

 Background

 The album was announced on July 17, 2017.
 The album's cover art was revealed on September 3, 2017.
 The tracklist and pre-order was released on September 8, 2017.

 Singles

 The lead single, "Drowning" featuring Kodak Black, was released on March 10, 2017.
 "Beast Mode" featuring PnB Rock and YoungBoy Never Broke Again, was released as a pre-order single on September 8, 2017.
 The second and final single, "Say A'", was released on September 22, 2017.